emmahewson/mp1_batala_bangor/README.md

 * Apple iPhone 5S
 * Google Chrome Developer Tools - simulator for all different device options as well as using the adjustable sizing options

+The website functioned as expected in most cases on these devices, but there were some minor bugs [details of the bugs relating to responsiveness are below.](#bugs--fixes)

 ### Browser Compatibility

 The site was tested on the following browsers
 * Google Chrome
 * Mozilla Firefox
 * Apple Safari

+There were no issues on Chrome and Firefox but Safari did throw up a major bug.
+[More details below of the bug and fix below.](#safari-not-displaying-images)

 ### Testing User Stories